Tag

 First off, the S95C is every bit as good as the S95B (which is still on our list below), but improves on it with better brightness, sleeker design, and better features.
 In fact, Denison calls the S95C “the best TV Samsung has ever made.”
 Although it doesn’t come with a wall mount like the LG G3, the all-metal stand mount is sturdy, stable, and leaves enough space for a soundbar underneath, but more importantly, it cradles the S95C’s

-One Connect box that was once only found with Samsung’s TVs.
+One Connect box that was once only found with Samsung’s 8K QLED TVs.
 One of the main differentiators from the LG G3, the One Connect box is a rather ingenious solution for messy and awkward cables at the back of your TV as it puts all those connections in a separate sleek box that connects to the TV with one cable.

 As you might expect, picture quality is off the charts.
 Starting with brightness, the S95C is 60% brighter than its predecessor, peaking at 1,600 nits in our own tests.
 And that’s bananas.
 True to QLED and QD-OLED panels, this TV will be more than fine in any bright room you want to put it in.
 Color brightness is also very good and accurate on this TV, with 100% of P3 color space, and 75% of BT.2020, and Denison praised it for having a “super vivid vibe that, when combined with OLED’s perfect blacks,